5 Best Health Insurers with Optional Add-Ons in Australia

 - Clear limits that don’t change halfway through the year.

-- Online tools that make claiming as fast as booking an appointment.
+Online tools that make claiming as fast as booking an appointment.

-Extras cover has changed.
+Extra cover has changed.
 It’s no longer merely an add-on; it’s where most get real value from their health insurance.
 Whether you claim for physio, dental, mental health, or are trying to stay well without blowing your budget, the right policy makes a difference.

 Don’t pay for benefits you’ll never use, and don’t stay with a fund that makes it hard to claim.
 If your extras don’t support your lifestyle, it’s time to switch.
-Choosing smarter cover now can save you money, hassle, and plenty of future regret.
+Choosing a smarter cover now can save you money, hassle, and plenty of future regret.

-Frequently Asked Questions About Extras Cover in 2025
+Frequently Asked Questions

-What is extras cover?
+What is extra cover?

 It helps pay for everyday services like dental, physio, optical, and chiro – things Medicare doesn’t usually cover.